Darren-Chambers/deploy-vsp360-ova/README.md

 ### Step 3 — Deploy VSP360

-Launch the Deploy VSP360 job template and complete the survey with your environment values.
+Launch the Ansible Deploy VSP360 job template and complete the survey with your environment values.

 ### Limitations of manual survey